-

 31

-Johnsworte, of Equall preportion mix m together
+Johnsworte, of Equall preportion mix them together

 midst of A pan of water boiling soe long untill